-I am also a Research Intern sponsored by the National Science Foundation and hosted by the USDA Forest Service International Institute of Tropical Forestry (IITF).
+Professionally, I am currently a Research Intern sponsored by the National Science Foundation and hosted by the USDA Forest Service International Institute of Tropical Forestry (IITF).
 I am working with several researchers at the Forest Service and University of Puerto Rico as well as with several local civic and governmental organizations in San Juan (Puerto Rico) to research and implement strategies to build a more sustainable and resilient city – especially to river and coastal flood hazards.
 I am collaborating on several IITF research projects including the The San Juan Urban Long-Term Research Area (ULTRA) and the Urban Resilience to Extremes Sustainability Research Network (UREx SRN) projects.
 Check out the Projects page for more background on these and many other projects I am collaborating on.
 Reach out and let me know if you’d like to collaborate to help build more sustainable and resilient cities through knowledge and governance innovations!